atlasxomics/ShinyCell/README.md

   </p>

-Next, you need to browse to the Rstudio working directory and change it to the new created folder as shown below in "R Sessions" secion.
+Next, you need to browse to the Rstudio working directory and change it to the new created folder as shown below in "R Sessions" section.

 <p align="center">